 Under no condition would the ALAC support the (3x4)+(4x2) where the ALAC and the GAC are given less weight than the SOs.

 Paragraph 348-356, Community Forum: The description of the Community Forum, augmented by the phrase “would have no standing” in paragraph 354, denigrates this functional body.
-The description needs to be strengthened.
+The description needs to be strengthened. #354 And who are the “members of the public”?

 Section 7.
 Community Powers